Jeffersonville, Indiana: History

 Spring Street is the main shopping area in downtown.

 18th century

 Pre-founding

 The foundation for what would become Jeffersonville began in 1786 when Fort Finney was established near where the Kennedy Bridge is today.
 U.S. Army planners chose the location for its view of a nearby bend in the Ohio River, which offered a strategic advantage in the protection of settlers from Native Americans.
-Overtime, a settlement grew.
+Over time, a settlement grew.
 In 1791 the fort was renamed to Fort Steuben in honor of Baron von Steuben.
 Then in 1793 the fort was abandoned.

 19th century

 Early history

 Precisely when the settlement became known as Jeffersonville is unclear, but it was probably around 1801, the year in which President Thomas Jefferson took office.
 In 1802 local residents used a grid pattern designed by Thomas Jefferson for the formation of a city.
 On September 13, 1803, a post office was established in the city.
 In 1808 Indiana's second federal land sale office was established in Jeffersonville, which initiated a growth in settling in Indiana that was further spurred by the end of the War of 1812.

 In 1802, Jeffersonville replaced Springville as the county seat of Clark County.
 Charlestown was named the county seat in 1812 but it returned to Jeffersonville in 1878, where it remains.

 In 1813 and 1814 Jeffersonville was briefly the de facto capital of the Indiana Territory, as then-governor Thomas Posey disliked then-capital Corydon and decided to live in Jeffersonville to be closer to his personal physician in Louisville.
 The territorial legislature remained in Corydon and communicated with Posey by messenger.